demiralp/umtsm-examples-c/README.md

 The repository includes the following sample applications:

 - **01-paroot** — Solves parabolic equations
-  - `case-0`: A classical approach before introducing state machines
+  - `case-0`: A classical approach before introducing state machines.
+  - `case-1`: The basic state machine modeling converted from case-0.
-  - `case-1`, `case-2`: Variants using state machine modeling
+  - `case-2`: Detailed state machine model of the problem.

 - **02-numberguess** — A number guessing game (between 1 and 99)
-  - `case-1`, `case-2`, `case-3`: Different implementations and state modeling approaches
+  - `case-1`: Computer takes a number between 1 and 99 and the player guess it.
+  - `case-2`: The improved version of the case-1.
+The player can be drow, cancel the game any time.
+  - `case-3`: The improved version of case-2.
+Computer applies some time box to enter a guees and complete the game.

 - **03-keypress** — Tracks and sorts pressed keys